Here are the ways a Business Analyst can contribute to Project Success…

 #2 Corporate information factory understanding

 The Business Analyst must also have an in-depth understanding of how Corporate Information Factory works.
 He must be able to understand the benefits of having a centralized database of customers.
 This database contains your customer information.
-This will help him to determine how the technology can be applied in order to do business from the customers’ perspective.
+This will help him to determine how technology can be applied in order to do business from the customers’ perspective.

 #3 Specific business knowledge